Cyb0nix/projet_web_L3/README.md

-# Video production company management WebApp
+# Web Site of a Video production company with integrated internal management tool

-by Cédric Yoganathan, Julien Starck Romain Dubois
+by Cédric Yoganathan, Julien Starck, Romain Dubois